Has Fully.com Gone Out Of Business?

 It went on to say that they’ll keep selling overstocked Jarvis desk bases and tops, some monitor arms and a few power accessory items through their other outlets until all inventory is exhausted, but that all other products – such as their solid wood standing desks – will be cancelled when the site is taken down.

-We have therefore taken down the review scores for all of the Fully products we’ve reviewed to 0.5-star.
+Given that the company is no longer in business we have taken down the review scores for all of the Fully products that we’ve reviewed to 0.5-star.
 This includes the Jarvis Standing Desk, Jarvis Standing L-Desk, Fully Jarvis Reclaimed Wood Standing Desk, Fully Jarvis Albright Standing Desk, Fully Jarvis Evolve Standing Desk, Fully Remi Standing Desk, Fully Jarvis Whiteboard Adjustable-Height Conference Table, Fully Jarvis Bamboo Adjustable-Height Conference Table, Fully Jarvis Tabletops For Standing Desks, Jarvis Monitor Riser, Jarvis Bamboo Desk Drawer, Fully Jarvis Single Monitor Arm, Fully Jarvis Dual Monitor Arm, Fully Jax Single-Display Monitor Arm, Fully Floatdeck Balance Board, Fully Sidekick Mobile File Cabinet, Fully Cable Management Kit and Fully Cable Management Tray).

 The nearest high-quality alternatives for Fully products are going to be found at iMovR and Ergonofis.
-For Chinese-made equivalents see UpliftDesk and Autonomous.
+For Chinese-made equivalents to the Jarvis desk see popular brands such as UpliftDesk and Autonomous.

 Join the Office Fitness Club!